 Elephants: Mentioned in Ether, mastodons and mammoths lived in North America during the Pleistocene era, yet became extinct on this continent towards the end of the last ice age, predating the Book of Mormon by thousands of years.
 America’s first elephant arrived in 1796 on Captain Jacob Crowninshield’s boat from India.

-Dr. William Smith’s Dictionary of the Bible says “copper” is the true rendering of word “steel” in the Bible context.
-Alexander the Great, who lived 300 years after the period, employed iron (iron is not steel) for points of his implements, and “complained that his weapons were so easily blunted…”
+Dr. William Smith’s Dictionary of the Bible instructs that “copper” is the true rendering of the word “steel” in the Bible context.
+Even Alexander the Great, who lived three hundred years after the period in question, employed iron (iron is not steel) for points of his implements, and “complained that his weapons were so easily blunted…”

 Cimeter: The curved, bladed weapon, mentioned 3 times in the Book of Mormon, originated with the Ottoman empire in the 9th Century.
 Not only is it an Asian word for blade, it’s also made of anachronistic steel.
 It remains unknown how Lehi would be aware of it, as the word was unused in any contemporary Hebrew literature.

 Armor: The Book of Mormon describes Roman-style armor of the New Testament.
 Despite such armor not existing in America, Church sponsored art has depicted it for generations.